pavisj/end2-nlp-pavithra/session-10/readme.md

 			else:
 				self.word2count[word] += 1
 	```
-	In the above class addSentence function splits the sentence into words based on space
+	In the above class addSentence function splits the sentence into words based on space.
 The addWord function keeps track of adding a new words, each words index and number of times a same word is repeated

 	```